DworkinLab/DworkinLab.github.io/people.md

 ### undergraduate researcher alumni

+**Mariam Abass:** Phylogenetic comparative analysis of sexual shape dimorphism among species of *Drosophila*.

+**Irem Eksioglu:** The influences of splicing factors on sex specific patterns of size and shape in *Drosophila melanogaster*.

+**Aaron Taylor:** Quantitative genetic analysis of condition dependent sexual size dimorphism in *Drosophila prolongata*.

+**Noa Agid:** Quantitative genetic analysis of condition dependent sexual size dimorphism in *Drosophila prolongata*.

+**Veronica Du:** How do populations with divergent evolutionary histories respond to developmental temperature changes?

+**Ofure Itua:** is examining whether perturbing growth signaling and sex determination in the fat body of Drosophila can influence tissue and sex specific patterns of size and shape.

-**Richard Saint-Laurent:** Finishing co-op placements for Honours BSc.
+**Richard Saint-Laurent:** co-op placements for Honours BSc.

 **Francesco Ruso:** Graduate student, University of Toronto.

-**Irene Grace Pender:** Graduate Student, Vienna School of Population Genetics.
+**Irene Grace Pender:** Graduate Student, McGill University.

 **Yun Bo Xi:** Dentistry school, University of Western Ontario.